 - 5. Upward Departure.-There may be cases in which the offense level determined under this guideline substantially understates the seriousness of the offense.
 In such a case, an upward departure may be warranted.
-The following are examples of cases in which an upward departure may be warranted: - (i) The offense involved confidential phone records information or tax return information of a substantial number of individuals. - (ii) The offense caused or risked substantial non-monetary harm (e.g. physical harm, psychological harm, or severe emotional trauma, or resulted in a substantial invasion of privacy interest) to individuals whose private or protected information was obtained.
+The following are examples of cases in which an upward departure may be warranted: - (A) The offense involved personal information, means of identification, confidential phone records information, or tax return information of a substantial number of individuals.

+(B) The offense caused or risked substantial non-monetary harm (e.g. physical harm, psychological harm, or severe emotional trauma, or resulted in a substantial invasion of privacy interest) to individuals whose private or protected information was obtained.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendment 169); November 1, 2001 (see Appendix C, amendment 628); May 1, 2007 (see Appendix C, amendment 697); November 1, 2007 (see Appendix C, amendment 708); November 1, 2008 (see Appendix C, amendment 718).
+Amended effective November 1, 1989 (see Appendix C, amendment 169); November 1, 2001 (see Appendix C, amendment 628); May 1, 2007 (see Appendix C, amendment 697); November 1, 2007 (see Appendix C, amendment 708); November 1, 2008 (see Appendix C, amendment 718); November 1, 2009 (see Appendix C, amendments 726 and 737).